 - Local watershed organizations, TU chapters, county conservation districts or academic institutions (rather than consulting firms) take the leading role in the implementation of the project; and

 - Proposed project demonstrates benefits to coldwater fish species as well as to the local community’s economic, recreational, aesthetic characteristics or objectives.

-- Preference will be given to applications that show cash or in-kind contributions such as volunteer time, donated services, or other donated items that directly tie to the development of the Coldwater Conservation Plan.
+- Preference will be given to applications that show cash or in-kind contributions (50:50 match is encouraged) such as volunteer time, donated services, or other donated items that directly tie to the development/implementation of the Coldwater Conservation Plan.